ComputationalRadiationPhysics/picongpu/docs/source/usage/plugins/openPMD.rst

 During I/O, particle attributes are allocated one after another.
 Using ``--openPMD.dataPreparationStrategy doubleBuffer`` (default) will require at least 2x the GPU memory on the host side.
 For a smaller host side memory footprint (<< GPU main memory) pick ``--openPMD.dataPreparationStrategy mappedMemory``.
-By using additional to the mapped memory strategy ``--openPMD.particleIOChunkSize N`` you can reduce the memory footprint for particle IO to less than ``2*N`` MiB.
+In addition to using the mapped-memory strategy, you can reduce the memory footprint for particle IO to less than ``2*N`` MiB ``--openPMD.particleIOChunkSize N``.

 Additional Tools
 ^^^^^^^^^^^^^^^^